-As we continue to scale organically and through acquisitions, we aim to improve operational performance across our portfolio and enhance profitability.
-We will also look for ways to reduce our input costs by leveraging our collective scale to negotiate improved terms with suppliers and vendors, including for raw materials, freight and shipping.
+As we continue to scale, we aim to improve operational performance across our portfolio and enhance profitability.
+We will also look for ways to reduce our costs by leveraging our collective scale to negotiate improved terms with suppliers and vendors, including for raw materials, freight and shipping.
 As our brands grow and gain scale, we intend to invest in automation and process improvement within our operations to drive lower variable costs and improved profitability.